HallmarcDotNet

 In particular, I could be interested in the following types of opportunities (in preferential order):

-4. Tools, techniques, and trade secrets
+4. Tools, Techniques, and Trade Secrets

-Yes, I am proficient with Dreamweaver, Photoshop, Flash and Fireworks (although I prefer to avoid the last two), as well as all of the usual office productivity tools on Windows, Mac OS X, Linux, and Unix platforms.
+Yes, I am proficient with the Adobe Creative Suite, including Illustrator, Photoshop, Premiere, Aftereffects, etc. as well as flavor-of- the-week UI prototyping tools, (although I prefer to avoid these in favor of Open Source equivalents where ever possible), as well as all of the usual office productivity tools on Windows, MacOS, Linux, and Unix platforms.

 Finally, I speak both Geek and Suit: I can make a fully buzzword-compliant business case and still hold the respect of a technically-oriented audience (although probably not at the same time in all venues).